iturdikulov/notes/how do I study computer science.md

 2002               Kevin D. Mitnick; William L. Simon                         The art of deception: Controlling the human element of security
 2004               Clifton Nock                                               Data access patterns: Database interactions in object-oriented applications
+2018               Donald A. Norman                                           Дизайн привычных вещей
+- The Design of Everyday Things by Donald Norman
-2018               Donald A. Norman                                           Дизайн привычных вещей 1992               Peter Norvig                                               Paradigms of artificial intelligence programming: Case studies in Common Lisp
+1992               Peter Norvig                                               Paradigms of artificial intelligence programming: Case studies in Common Lisp
 2008               Steve Pavlina                                              Personal development for smart people: The conscious pursuit of personal growth
 2008               Charles Petzold                                            The annotated Turing: A guided tour through Alan Turing\'s historic paper on computability and the Turing machine